ceruulean/cv/content/_index.md

 >
 > Import the equation into your graphics program of choice. -->

-### Order Fulfillment & Customer Service — Copyworks
+### Printing & Customer Service — Copyworks
 May 2019 - May 2020

+- Unjammed and operated large-scale printers to fulfill orders.
-- Satisfy customers with the fidelity and presentation of their design projects and deliverables.
+- Advised customers about achieving fidelity of their design projects and deliverables.
 - Set up bleed margins, alignment, or data mail merge using graphic design programs.
-- Collected packages and validated shipping for UPS and FedEx drop-offs.
+- Collected packages and validated shipping labels for UPS and FedEx drop-offs.
-- Unjammed and operated large-scale printers.

 ### Grant Writer Intern — Iowa Able Foundation
 October 2017 - December 2018